 - f) Households accepted for a homelessness duty (prevention, relief or full duty) by the Council will be accepted as qualifying even if they do not have a qualifying local connection although they must meet the other qualifications; - g) Households who have a homelessness duty (prevention, relief or full duty) brought to an end through assistance to move into the private rented sector by the Council will be accepted as qualifying even if they do not have a qualifying local connection although they must meet the other qualifications; - h) People over 55 and their partners, if over 55, who do not meet the main local connection criteria can apply for independent living schemes (sheltered housing) if they have adult children resident in the Borough and qualify even if they own a property or have sufficient financial resources to purchase or privately rent a suitable property however they must meet the other criteria.
 These applicants will not be considered for general needs housing; - i) Applicants who are currently in hospital, other specialist accommodation, prison or a remand centre will normally be considered to have a local connection as long as they can demonstrate they meet the criteria as detailed in 5.2 (a) immediately before being placed into such accommodation. - j) Where a person is provided with accommodation under section 22A of the Children Act in Surrey Heath and this placement gives them normal residence in the Borough for a continuous period of at least two years then this will give them a local connection for the purpose of this Policy.
-This will continue until the age of 21 when the normal local connection provisions stated at 5.2 (a) will apply. - 5.4 Registered Providers who are party to this Joint Allocation Policy, or who request nominations from the Joint Housing Register, can refuse to accept applicants into their accommodation in accordance with their own exclusions policies.
+This will continue until the age of 21 when the normal local connection provisions stated at 5.2 (a) will apply. - k) Where the applicant is identified as being within a class of person qualifying for accommodation where occupation is restricted by conditions of capital or revenue grant funding, covenant or binding lettings agreement, and that accommodation will not be available to other applicants.
+Applicants qualifying under this exemption will only be considered for the restricted accommodation - 5.4 Registered Providers who are party to this Joint Allocation Policy, or who request nominations from the Joint Housing Register, can refuse to accept applicants into their accommodation in accordance with their own exclusions policies.
 This will include excluding those who are guilty of anti-social behaviour, those who have threatened or been violent to staff and those with current or former tenant arrears where these arrears are not being addressed. - 5.5 Partners to the Joint Allocation Policy will require applicants to sign a declaration to allow the reasonable exchange of information and without this declaration it will not be possible to join the Housing Register.